 This groundbreaking research was done by Norwegian company Corticalis in collaboration with Spain’s Numat Biomedical, the University of Oslo, and the University of the Balearic Islands.
-Scientists initially want to artificially improve the healing and repair of damaged bones by decreasing complications and costs.
+Scientists initially wanted to artificially improve the healing and repair of damaged bones by decreasing complications and costs.

-Stale Petter Lyngstadaas, the Corticalis co-founder, and CEO said, “With this method, it’s sufficient to insert a small piece of artificial heavy matter into the bone.
+Stale Petter Lyngstadaas, the Corticalis co-founder and CEO, said, “With this method, it’s sufficient to insert a small piece of artificial heavy matter into the bone.
 The artificial platform is strong like real bone.
 Still, it is absorptive enough for bone tissue and blood vessels grow around it and replace it.”

-Professor Lyngstadaas, said, “One particular use case scenario has been to treat jaw defects or mandibular cancer.
+Professor Lyngstadaas said, “One particular use case scenario has been to treat jaw defects or mandibular cancer.
 I hope dentists will able to use this technique by next two years.
 Various kroner have spent annually on implanting new bone tissue in mandibles in Norway.
 Worldwide, we are talking about several million patients.”

 Characteristics of this implant technique:

-- It is safe, more effective and versatile.
+- It is safe, more effective, and versatile.